 “Instant communication?
 Instant transportation?
 How is that bad?”
 I cock my head, puzzled.

 “It’s not.
 Not inherently, anyway.
 But as the Tessellate expanded and grew in power, it spawned a glut of ease and physical luxury.
 No one needed to converse in person.
 Instead of working toward consensus or logic, folk lapsed into anger and vitriol.
-And since the Tessellate permitted mass indulgence, few—if any—reaped the consequences of their words and actions.”
+And since the Tessellate permitted mass indulgence without a price, few—if any—reaped the consequences of their words and actions.”

 “Sounds familiar.
 On my world, we’re spoiled by technology instead of magic.”

 His hooded face turns toward me.
 “Aye?”